RTLB qualification and study awards

 Course 4: Community-based Practice – students work with mana whenua, peers and other professionals to design coursework and assignments that directly benefit their local area.

 The Specialist Teaching has two compulsory contact courses each year.

 The programme utilises 21st pedagogies, blending face-to-face learning with online opportunities to engage with content and peers, for instance through the Learning Management System, forums, webinars and podcasts.

 On successful completion of the PG Dip Specialist Teaching programme, graduates should be able to:

-A YouTube summary of the Specialist Teaching programme can be found here.
+YouTube ciip that presents a summary of the Specialist Teaching programme

 - appointees who have one year to complete their training before losing their management unit